Sachinslemenceu/TapTrack/README.md

 ## 🧠 Contribution

-Currently a open source project, but contributors are welcome to find bugs and add changes.
+Currently an open-source project, but contributors are welcome to fork the repo and commit changes.

----

 ---